Free Shipping Over $60

 Start at one end of the deck – nose or tail, it doesn’t matter.
 Take the sheet of grip tape and lay it on the deck so that it sticks over the end about an inch.
 (This will ensure that you have some extra material to work with when you’re edging with the screwdriver in a few minutes.)
 Now check that the sheet of grip tape, when flush with the deck, extends all the way to the other end of the deck, plus an inch or two.
 If everything looks good, you are ready to apply the sheet permanently.

-Start by cutting off a small corner of the overhanging grip tape, and using it to sand down the deck.
-(Make sure this is a corner of the material that would otherwise end up in the scrap pile.)
-Now you can peel the grip tape backing off JUST A LITTLE.
-Starting at the end of the deck, lay the sheet down as you did when lining it up – center it across the width of the board but leave about an inch of overhang at the tip.
-Use your hand to flatten the grip tape as you work your way down the board, peeling off the backing as you go.
-When you reach the other end of the deck, you should find that the grip tape is straight and extends over the edges a little.
+To begin, cut off a small corner of the excess grip tape that extends beyond the deck.
+Use this corner to sand down the deck surface.
+Ensure that you choose a corner that would otherwise be discarded.
+Then, peel back a small portion of the grip tape backing.
+Starting from the end of the deck where you initially lined it up, lay the sheet down, keeping it centered across the width of the board.
+Leave about an inch of overhang at the tip.
+As you work your way down the board, use your hand to press the grip tape firmly, gradually peeling off the backing.
+By the time you reach the other end of the deck, you should have a straight grip tape that slightly extends over the edges.

 Using a sharp razor or box cutter, carefully cut off the edges of the grip tape.
 Follow the white line that you made with the screwdriver in the previous step; not only is it an excellent guideline, but the material there is weak so it’s easier to cut through.
 When the scrap pieces have been removed, your board should look nearly complete.
 All you need to do now is take that screwdriver and round down the edges again.
 Rub them into the skate deck to provide a good transition between deck and grip tape, and to make sure that the material won’t peel off.
 Tada!
 All finished.